 I could go on, but for the sake of brevity (HA!)
 I will leave it at that.

-On the off chance that you are struggling in that space between “Wanting To Workout” and “Actually Working Out”, I thought I would throw out some Jedi Mind Tricks that helped me turn my fitness desires into habits:
+If you are struggling in your headspace between “Wanting To Workout” and “Actually Working Out”, then have a deep discussion with your Personal trainers to know which one suits better for you.
+By having this in mind, I thought I would throw out some Jedi Mind Tricks that helped me turn my fitness desires into habits:

 1. Be Where You Are